neurolibre/docs.neurolibre.org/source/PREPARE.rst

 :::::::::::::::::::::::::::::::::

 NeuroLibre strives to provides the best experience by giving access to lot of ressources, still we have limited hardware.
-Taking ressources constrains into account, and each submission should:
+Taking ressources constrains into account, each submission should:

 * not take more than 8hours to execute uncached (that includes all notebooks and build)
 * use 1 or 2 CPU@3GHz